ausevo/ausevo.github.io/conference.md

 ***Final Program***

-The final scientific schedule will be provided ***here*** by 25th Sepyt 2019.
+The final scientific schedule will be provided ***here*** by 25th Sept 2019.

 **Please watch this space for more details and information about**

 - Abstract submission and registration (opens June 17 2019)
-- Accomodation options
+- Accommodation options
 - Student Sholarships (applications open June 17 2019)
 - Sponsors
 - Map / Venue